 For TD-GFN, high-bottleneck modes therefore survive any reasonable choice of $K$, and on the surviving terminals the original reward-proportional target is preserved exactly up to renormalization.
-Following this criterion, we further remove all edges that are disconnected from the root node \(s_0\), resulting in a pruned subgraph \(G' = (V', E')\) and an updated set of terminal nodes \(\mathcal{X}'\).
-Notably, pruning is conducted over the full environment DAG, rather than being limited to dataset-observed transitions, enabling the retention of transitions that, while unobserved in the dataset, may potentially lead to high-reward regions even if they are unobserved in the dataset.
+Following this criterion, we remove all edges disconnected from the root node $s_0$, yielding a pruned subgraph $G' = (V', E')$ and an updated terminal set $\mathcal{X}'$.
+Notably, pruning occurs over the entire environment DAG instead of being restricted to observed transitions.
+This allows the model to retain paths that may lead to high-reward regions even if they are unobserved in the dataset.

-This pruning approach concentrates learning on informative areas of the state space and improves training efficiency by reducing the complexity of model fitting~\citep{zahavy2018learn,zhang2020automatic}.
-The resulting subgraph defines a more compact yet expressive action space that prioritizes structurally meaningful and high-reward trajectories.
+This strategy focuses learning on informative regions and improves efficiency by reducing model fitting complexity~\citep{zahavy2018learn,zhang2020automatic}.
+The resulting subgraph defines a compact yet expressive action space that prioritizes high-reward trajectories.
 As illustrated in Figure~\ref{fig:key}(c), this approach facilitates generalization beyond offline data while remaining anchored in reliable signals.

-To train the policy more efficiently on the pruned graph, we additionally propose a prioritized backward sampling mechanism that constructs training trajectories backwards from terminal nodes.
-Terminal states are sampled from the intersection of \(\mathcal{X}'\) and dataset-supported objects \(\{s_{T_i}\}_{i=1}^M\), with probability proportional to their known rewards.
-From each sampled terminal node \(x\), we recursively perform backward sampling toward the root \(s_0\) using a learned backward policy \(\mathcal{P}_B\), defined as:
+To improve training efficiency on the pruned graph, we propose a prioritized backward sampling mechanism that constructs trajectories in reverse from terminal nodes.
+Terminal states are sampled from the intersection of $\mathcal{X}'$ and the set of dataset objects $\{s_{T_i}\}_{i=1}^M$ with probability proportional to their ground-truth rewards.
+From each sampled terminal node $x$, we recursively perform backward sampling toward the root $s_0$ using a learned backward policy $\mathcal{P}_B$, defined as:

-This formulation is consistent with the reward shaping principles in Equation~(\ref{eq:new_rew}).
-By sharpening policy updates toward regions prioritized by both terminal and edge rewards, this strategy reinforces the GFlowNet inductive bias of allocating sampling effort in proportion to reward, thereby improving sample efficiency.
-Moreover, when combined with the pruning method described above, it helps mitigate the under-exploitation of terminal nodes discussed in \citet{jang2024pessimistic}.
+This formulation aligns with the reward shaping principles in Equation~\eqref{eq:new_rew}.
+By directing policy updates toward regions prioritized by both terminal and edge rewards, this strategy reinforces the GFlowNet inductive bias of allocating sampling effort in proportion to reward, thereby enhancing sample efficiency.
+Moreover, combined with the pruning method above, this approach helps mitigate the under-exploitation of terminal nodes discussed in \citet{jang2024pessimistic}.